+Fungi as BioPesticides Can Promote Sustainable Agriculture.
+Different Fungi can be used as biopesticides like Metarhizium anisopilae and Beauvaria bassiana.
 In agricultural countries like Pakistan, the loss of crop productivity due to insect pests is a serious issue.
-The yield of cereal crops such as wheat, rice and maize etc. is lost due to attacks of pests in either fields or in storehouses.
+The yield of cereal crops such as wheat, rice and maize etc. is lost due to attacks of pests in either fields or storehouses.

 Farmers are using large amounts of chemical pesticides to control them.
-These chemicals are not only hazardous for the health of farmers and consumers but also killing the natural enemies released in the field.
-Due to the frequent use of pesticides the insects are developing resistance against the chemicals making it difficult to control them.
+These chemicals are not only hazardous for the health of farmers and consumers but also kill the natural enemies released in the field.
+Due to the frequent use of pesticides, the insects are developing resistance against the chemicals making it difficult to control them.

 Apart from the Bio-control method (using natural enemies to kill the pests) using entomophagous fungi to control the pest is an environmentally friendly and useful way of controlling the pest population.

-An entomophagous fungus is the one that inoculates its spores in an insect’s body and either kills them or disables them.
-The spores of the fungi reside on the external surface of the insect body and the hyphae grow inside the body of the insect when the temperature and humidity of the environment become favorable.
-The hyphae of the fungi proliferates the body cavity of the insect and thus kills them.
+An entomophagous fungus inoculates its spores in an insect’s body and either kills them or disables them.
+The spores of the fungi reside on the external surface of the insect body and the hyphae grow inside the body of the insect when the temperature and humidity of the environment become favourable.
+The hyphae of the fungi proliferate the body cavity of the insect and thus kill them.

 - Metarhizium anisopilae